rasyachremony/Optifine-Checker/README.md

 ## Disclaimer

-This tool is for educational purposes only.
-Use it responsibly and in accordance with OptiFine's terms of service.
+This tool is for educational and experimental purposes only.
+Use it responsibly with OptiFine's terms of service.